doodad-labs/tor-node-tracker/README.md

 ## Automation

 All data collection, processing, and archiving is fully automated through scheduled workflows, ensuring consistent updates without manual intervention.

+## Outage History

+Sometimes monitoring systems go offline or break this is a log of all them instances.

+- 02/02/2026 @ 6:21 PM `github actions outages`